 Services

-Melissa provides consulting services to archives, libraries, universities, archival associations, and cultural institutions.
-The topics covered include Black archival practice; Reparative Description; Cultural Humility; Diversity, Equity, Inclusion & Belonging; and Confronting Anti-Black Racism.
+Melissa provides consulting services to archives, libraries, universities, archival associations, cultural institutions, and more.
+She offers an analysis of policies and practices with a focus on ethical archival practices; Cultural Humility; Positionality & Power; Diversity, Equity, Inclusion & Belonging; and Confronting Anti-Black Racism.
 Melissa works with leaders who are committed to addressing practices for organizational change.

 FEATURED CLIENTS